jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-In this example, when the repair time is selected in the `duration-picker` the screen opens the list of repairs configured in the `onChange` property.&#x20;
+In this example, when the repair time is selected in the `duration-picker` the screen opens the list of repairs configured in the `onChange` property.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-onchange.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-onchange.jigx).